tfabritz/advent-of-code-2023-experiments/README.md

 # Advent of Code 2023 Experiments

-This repo consists of notebooks to experiment with and solve the puzzles of [Advent of Code 2023](https://adventofcode.com/2023).
+This repo consists of python notebooks to solve the puzzles of [Advent of Code 2023](https://adventofcode.com/2023).

 To run, put the input for each puzzle into the corresponding day folder and name it `input.txt`